 The insurance industry in China is still at an early stage of development and PRC insurance companies offer only limited business insurance products.
 As a result, we do not have any business disruption insurance or litigation insurance coverage for our operations in China.
 Any business disruption, litigation or natural disaster may cause us to incur substantial costs and result in the diversion of our resources, as well as significantly disrupt our operations, and have a material adverse effect on our business, financial position and results of operations.

-We may have conflicts of interest with E-House Enterprise and its affiliates; because of E-House Enterprise's controlling ownership interest in our company, we may not be able to resolve such conflicts on favorable terms for us.
+We may have conflicts of interest with our controlling shareholder and its affiliates; because of its controlling ownership interest in our company, we may not be able to resolve such conflicts on favorable terms for us.